Skip to content

 Preview Feature

 The unified DSPM experience consolidating DSPM and DSPM for AI is in preview.
-GA rollout expected June 2026 (per MC1191257).
+GA rollout expected May 2026 (per MC1191257).
+Check Message Center for current rollout status.
 Feature availability and UI may change before general availability.

 The unified DSPM experience represents Microsoft's evolution toward a single pane of glass for data security posture management across all data types, including AI-specific interactions.
 Enhanced DSPM AI Observability capabilities provide deeper visibility into agent risk profiles, advanced activity filtering, and unified dashboards that help FSI organizations meet comprehensive monitoring requirements.